-Reminder: Members from the Speakers Bureau are available for presentations to other groups you are involved with.
+Reminder: Members from Education and Awareness are available for presentations to other groups you are involved with.
 Email email@example.com.

-This month the Speakers Bureau highlights books about Africa and the challenges for African children impacted by HIV/AIDs.
+This month Education and Awareness highlights books about Africa and the challenges for African children impacted by HIV/AIDs.
 The four books listed below are all available at the Calgary Public Library.

 A. One Hen: How one small loan made a big difference – Katie Smith Milway